heistp/sce-l4s-bakeoff/README.md

 [RFC 3819](https://tools.ietf.org/html/rfc3819) and
 [RFC 5166](https://tools.ietf.org/html/rfc5166).

-:warning: *Disclaimer:* These tests were designed, run and interpreted by members of the SCE team, and as such originate from that perspective.
-We acknowledge that, yet will endeavor to maintain a scientific approach.
+:warning: *Disclaimer:* These tests were designed, run and interpreted by members of the SCE team and related community, and as such are influenced by that perspective.
+That said, we feel it's reasonable to help illuminate what we see as deployment challenges for the L4S architecture, as well as find any problems with SCE so that we may correct them.
+Regardless, we will endeavor to maintain a scientific approach.

 Please feel free to file an [Issue](https://github.com/heistp/sce-l4s-bakeoff/issues) for any of the following reasons:
-- Suggestions for new tests or variations
+- Suggestions for new tests or variations (see also [Future Work](#future-work))
 - Suspicious results
 - Updated code for re-testing
 - Requests for additions or corrections to plots or other test output